Starlink vs. Viasat Internet

 • Unlimited data

-• Relatively fast (for satellite) speeds
+• Relatively fast speeds for satellite

 Starlink Cons